Thairo Estrada Preview, Player Props: Giants vs. Braves

 Thairo Estrada At The Plate

-- Estrada has had an RBI in 28 games this year (34.6%), including six multi-RBI outings (7.4%).
-He has also driven in three or more of his team's runs in two contests.
+- Estrada has driven home a run in 29 games this year (35.4%), including more than one RBI in 7.3% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 45.7% of his games this year, with more than one run scored in 12.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.